 Chemical-Based Mealy Bug Control Methods

-A visit to your local garden center will provide lots of mealybug control possibilities.
-With all the insecticides on the shelves look for one that kills mealybugs on garden or house plants.
+Visiting your local garden center will provide lots of mealybug control possibilities.
+With all the insecticides on the shelves, look for one that kills mealybugs on garden or house plants.
 Follow the instructions to take care of the infestation.

 Keeping your Dracaena in the proper conditions will prevent a future infestation.
 Make sure your plant is getting the proper amount of light and water.
 Thriving plants can withstand pests better than sick ones.